Derek Sweeting

 Sir Derek Anthony Sweeting is a British High Court judge.

 Early life

 Sweeting grew up in Greater London, attending a state school and later studying law at Clare College, Cambridge.

 Before undertaking his Law degree, he served in the British Army for 1 year.
-He trained at Royal Military Academy Sandhurst was deployed to West Germany as a Tank Commander.
-Upon completion of his studies in Cambridge, he enlisted as a Reservist in the Special Air Service (SAS).
+He trained at Royal Military Academy Sandhurst and was deployed to West Germany as a Tank Commander.
+Upon completion of his studies in Cambridge, he enlisted as a Reservist and served for many years in 289 Commando Battery RA (V) and 266 Parachute Battery RA (V).

 Career

 Sweeting was called to the Bar in 1983 by Middle Temple and was appointed King's Counsel in 2001.

 Before becoming a High Court judge, he practiced at the Barristers' chambers ‘7BR’.

 Bar Council

 He was appointed as Chair of the Bar council in 2021 until 2022.

 In April 2021, Sweeting questioned whether the term 'BAME' (Black, Asian, and Minority ethnic) could "disguise the fact that there's massive under-representation of black members of our community at the bar".